- Acne is the main cause of scarring regardless of gender, age, and skin type of people.

 The effectiveness of self-care methodologies on acne scars are unproven until now.
 So, it’s better to ignore self-care as it triggers acne, deepens scars, and causes side effects.

-Professional Treatment Options For Acne Scars:
+CNF Treatment Options For Acne Scars In Bangalore:

 At Clinic Next Face, dermatologists specialize in customizing medico-aesthetic solutions to reduce all types and grades of acne scars.
 Here are the treatment procedures that you may opt for as a standalone or combination treatment depending on your skin and scar type, condition severity, and affected area: